What is a battery monitoring system?

 As with so much in your vehicle, the BMS is part of the behind-the-scenes team that, usually without you being aware, keep you on the road.

-But like every part of your car, problems can happen with the BMS and checking the system’s efficiency should be the part of any electric vehicle’s maintenance program.
+But like every part of your car, problems can happen with the BMS and checking the system’s efficiency should be part of any electric vehicle’s maintenance program.

 Lindsay Saunders has been writing, editing and producing words and photos for more than three decades, starting back when he drove a 1971 VW Type 3 fastback.